fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 Next, read the article [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) which has comprehensive visual examples of flexbox.
 It is also a good idea to play around with the flexbox properties in the [Flexbox Playground](https://demos.scotch.io/visual-guide-to-css3-flexbox-flexbox-playground/demos/) to see how different flexbox properties affect the layout.
 Remember that in React Native the property names are the same as the ones in CSS except for the <i>camelCase</i> naming.
 However, the <i>property values</i> such as <em>flex-start</em> and <em>space-between</em> are exactly the same.

+**NB:** React Native and CSS has some differences regarding the flexbox.
+The most important difference is that in React Native the default value for the <em>flexDirection</em> property is <em>column</em>.
+It is also worth noting that the <em>flex</em> shorthand doesn't accept multiple values in React Native.
+More on the React Native's flexbox implementation can be read in the [documentation](https://reactnative.dev/docs/flexbox).

 </div>

 <div class="tasks">